hausmeapp/fullstack-interview/README.md

 # Interview Task - Next.js To-Do List with Flask Backend and SQLAlchemy

 ## Overview
-This repository contains an interview task aimed at assessing skills in Docker, Next.js, Flask, and SQLAlchemy development.
-The task involves completing Docker setup for both frontend and backend, developing a simple to-do list application using Next.js and Flask, and integrating SQLAlchemy for a SQLite database connection.
+This repository contains an interview task aimed at assessing skills, Next.js, Flask, SQLAlchemy and in Docker development.
+The task involves developing a simple To-Do List application using Next.js for the frontend and Flask for the backend.
+The backend will use SQLAlchemy to connect to a SQLite database for persisting tasks.
+Optionally, the task also involves Dockerizing the application for both frontend and backend.

 ## Task Description

-### 1. Dockerize the Frontend (Next.js)
-- Complete the Dockerfile in the `frontend/` directory to ensure the Next.js app can be built and run in a Docker container.

-### 2. Dockerize the Backend (Flask)
-- Complete the Dockerfile in the `backend/` directory for the Flask app to be containerized.

-### 3. Develop a Simple To-Do List Application
+### 1. Develop a Simple To-Do List Application
 - **Frontend (Next.js):**
   - Create an interface for task management (add, view, delete).
   - Implement communication with the backend API.
 - **Backend (Flask):**
   - Develop a REST API for CRUD operations on tasks.
-  - Use SQLAlchemy to connect to a SQLite database for persisting tasks.
+  - Use `SQLAlchemy` to connect to a SQLite database for persisting tasks.

-### 4. Integrate SQLAlchemy with SQLite
-- Set up SQLAlchemy in the Flask application for database operations.
-- Ensure tasks are stored and retrieved from a SQLite database.
+### 2. (Optional) Dockerize the Application
+The task also involves Dockerizing the application for both frontend and backend.
+We have already set up the docker compose file to run the application.
+You need to complete the Dockerfiles for both frontend and backend to ensure the application can be run in a Docker container.
+- **Frontend (Next.js):**
+  Complete the Dockerfile in the `frontend/` directory to ensure the Next.js app can be built and run in a Docker container.
+- **Backend (Flask):**
+  Complete the Dockerfile in the `backend/` directory for the Flask app to be containerized.

 ## Getting Started